 Just a little info. about the merle gene for those of you interested in owning one of these unique looking Poms...

 Merle is a diluting gene that effects the dark coat colors normally seen in dogs.
 The strong dominant gene combines with the solid colors to create the Merle pattern-multi-color patches all over the dogs body.
 For a dog to be a Merle, it MUST have one Merle parent.
 Dogs can not be merle factored as they can be parti factored.
 If the dog doesn't display the Merle gene it is not a Merle nor can it produce Merle somewhere down the line.
 Dogs with the Merle gene may have blue eyes, brown eyes or a combinations of blue and brown mixed.
 Two merles must never be bred together as there is a 25% chance per puppy that it will result in a defective, homozygous Double-Merle.
 The resultant animal's coat will be diluted twice and is typically white or may have very few light spots.
 These puppies can and will have birth defects such as blindness, deafness, and/or defective or missing organs.
 Merles should only be bred with Non-merle mates of dark color.
-Merles should not be bred wtih light color dogs as all of the offspring will possess the Merle gene and the Merle markings might not be visible to the naked eye on a lighter colored dog.
+Merles should not be bred with light color dogs as all of the offspring will possess the Merle gene and the Merle markings might not be visible to the naked eye on a lighter colored dog.
 These Merles are called Phantom merles.
 Still producing merles but to the eye looking very normal in color.
 A responsible Merle breeding program can be very exciting, producing beautiful results just make sure if you decide to breed merles that you do your homework and learn as much as you can before hand.
+We have been blessed with most of these colors but some of them are far and few between.
+We are still working on a few since we only have a hand full of litters a year.

 Please contact me with any questions, comments or just if you want to share a picture.

-God bless and thanks for visiting with my pom babies.
+God bless and thanks for visiting with my Pom babies.

 "Pomeranians leave paw-prints on your heart."